Is It Worthwhile To Seek A Formal Autism Spectrum Disorder Diagnosis If You Think You Have It?

 The autism label may cause other people to stigmatize you

 Society is getting better little by little, but the reality is many people misunderstand and look down on developmental differences and mental health issues.
 Having a formal Asperger's label could hurt you at times.
-Possible friends may reject you without giving you a chance.
+Possible friends who know your diagnosis may reject you without giving you a chance.
 If your employers find out, and they don't know much about the condition, it could set you back professionally.
 However, some people feel the benefits of being diagnosed outweigh these risks.
 Also, if you learn you have Asperger's it's not like you have to tattoo the fact on your forehead.
 You can be selective and strategic about who you tell.

 Labels can make people limit themselves

 Autism Spectrum Disorder makes it harder to get the hang of aspects of socializing, but it doesn't doom you to a life of loneliness.
 Lots of people with ASD have worked on their communication skills, learned to compensate for their weaknesses, and now have satisfying social lives.
 Some people let the label hobble them though.
 They become too quick to give up.
 Rather than persisting and just getting that extra dozen hours of practice at a skill they might need, they say, "I'm autistic.
 I can't do this.
 It's just not how my brain works."